SpinW/Tartu2021/README.md

 # Tartu 2021

-This is the presentation given at the NNSP-SwedNess Neutron School 2019, Tartu.
+This is the presentation given at the NNSP-SwedNess Neutron School 2021, unfortunately not in Tartu but on Zoom.

 ### Part 1